Straight combining canola – tips

 • Thin crop.
 Short or thin crops will not produce a windrow that rolls nicely, and may not have the stubble to hold that windrow and prevent it from blowing.
 Straight combining eliminates the risk of swaths blowing.
 Thin crop also whips more in the wind, so pod shatter resistance is a benefit.
 Also, thin crop may not feed well when straight combined, which could mean substantial losses at the header.

 • Uneven crop.
 Swathing may be the best option to manage extreme variation in maturity, and delayed swathing will let more of the latest seeds reach maturity.
-Straight combining could mean early-maturing plants will start to shell out (though pod shatter resistance reduces this risk) but it gives late-maturing plants more time to mature.
-If using pre-harvest glyphosate in this situation, remember that it must applied after the crop is at 30 per cent seed moisture, or less.
-If a large percentage of plants have not reached this stage, it can result in elevated glyphosate levels in the seed.
+Straight combining gives late-maturing plants more time to mature.
 Pre-harvest aids (see the next section) are not a treatment for uneven fields.

 • Weedy crop.
 Crop with green weed growth or crop re-growth may be better for swathing.
-With an uneven crops, desiccation may be required to dry down weeds and those very late canola plants to facilitate straight combining.
-Hold off on desiccation as long as possible to let as much of the crop mature, then go in with desiccant a few days before harvest.
+Desiccation may be required to dry down weeds and those very late canola plants to facilitate straight combining.
+More on that in the next section.

 Pre-harvest aids